molgenis/molgenis-ops-helm/README.md

 - helm list
   Lists all installed releases
 - helm delete #release#
   Performs a sort of mvn clean on your workspace.
-Very handy for zombie persistant volumes or claims.
+Very handy for zombie persistent volumes or claims.